vmbaraiya/Git-Study/README.md

 git config --global user.email "<useremailaddress>"
 ```

-..._Check if the .gitconfig file is available at home location of the user for which git is installed_
+...Check if the .gitconfig file is available at home location of the user for which git is installed
 ```shell
 cat ~/.gitconfig
 ```

-...*If you don't have .gitocnfig file that means your git config is not set up*
+...If you don't have .gitocnfig file that means your git config is not set up